Smoke-free Hobart

 • certain public events.

-For more information, visit the Department of Health and Human Services Tobacco Management webpage.
+For more information, visit the Department of Health website.

 If you seek support to give up smoking, please visit the Quit Tasmania website or call 13 78 48.